 Maintenance: can be finished with standard floor care products although it’s not advised in foodservice or other “production areas”.
 Installed in hallways, stairwells or other non-production areas, Eccothane™ can be used with great success on these floors.
 Clean tiles with neutral detergent or an all-purpose cleaner.

+The final of our commercial flooring types is glazed ceramic tiles.
 These tiles create a durable surface, easy to clean and resistant to stains and scratches.
 It doesn’t fade and is slip-resistant.

 Composition: same as unglazed tiles except a liquid glass is applied to the tile at very high temperatures that creates a hard, non-porous surface.